-But be warned – if you’re upset by blood and gore, these pictures will make you wince…
+But be warned – if you’re upset by blood and gore, some of these pictures will make you wince…

 The First Court of Hell

-Anyone who lived a clean and virtuous life has nothing to worry about.
-Their life is reviewed by the underworld judge, King Qinguang, they’re given a clean bill of health, and are allowed to skip across the silver bridge to paradise.
+Anyone who’s lived a clean and virtuous life has nothing to worry about.
+Their deeds are reviewed by the underworld judge, King Qinguang, they’re given a clean bill of health, and are allowed to skip across a silver bridge to paradise.

-Miscreants are then dragged before King Qinguang, who condemns them to unspeakable torture.
+Miscreants are then dragged before King Qinguang, who condemns them to unspeakable tortures.